Filipe Castro, Clara Brito, Rui Falcão de Campos and Miguel Soares Lopes

 The small church (ermida) of Santa Maria de Palhais was part of an old hospital.
 At this point we do not have yet the dates in which the hospital and church were built and demolished.

-The most important palaces in Santarém were the old alcáçova palace, and the later royal palace.
+The most important palaces in Santarém were the old alcáçova palace, and the later royal palace, situated where now is the Seminary.
 Both these constructions have long been demolished.